Evaluation is one critical element of Opportunity Culture implementation, used primarily to guide development and career opportunities.

 - matches teachers to long-term paths in which they can best succeed.

-See the related State Policy Brief covering the laws and policies needed to support evaluation and accountability in an Opportunity Culture
+See the related State Policy Brief covering the laws and policies needed to support evaluation and accountability in Opportunity Culture schools and districts.

 All of this changes both the content and process of teacher evaluation—for the better.
 But districts and states must deliberately change evaluation to match the team, team leader, and extended-reach roles that are common in schools using Opportunity Culture models.

-This guide will help education leaders align evaluation and its uses with an Opportunity Culture and similar school models and career paths—successfully and at a low cost.
+This guide will help education leaders align evaluation and its uses with Opportunity Culture implementation and similar school models and career paths—successfully and at a low cost.

-Begin by reading Step 1, an overview that further explains the vision and models of an Opportunity Culture, and explains how to use the guide as a toolkit to walk school, district, and state leaders through the design and implementation steps of teacher evaluation.
+Begin by reading Step 1, an overview that further explains the Opportunity Culture vision and models, and explains how to use the guide as a toolkit to walk school, district, and state leaders through the design and implementation steps of teacher evaluation.

 That is followed by: